tagion/website-home/docs/whitepaper/terminology.md

 The name comes from the fact that the architecture can be visually explained using a dartboard (from a game of Darts) as a metaphor.

-DART is an acronym for the phrase yet to be determined.
+DART is an acronym for the Distributed Archive of Random Transactions.

-[DART architecture](/wiki/architecture/dart.html) is not disclosed yet, because it is a part of a to-be filed [patent](/wiki/foundation/open-source.html#patents-and-open-licenses).
+DART architecture is not disclosed yet, because it is a part of a to-be filed patent.

-#### HBSON
+#### HiBON

 Data format similar to [BSON](https://en.wikipedia.org/wiki/BSON), but hash-invariant.
 The order of keys is sorted before calculating a hash, so the same data always has the same hash.

+#### HBSON

+An original name of [HiBON](#hibon).

 ## General Terms